mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/Introduction.md

 ### Generating the SDK Files from MySQL Shell for VS Code

-To generate the SDK files for a development project, right click on the MRS Service and select `Export REST Service SDK Files ...`.
+To generate the SDK files for a development project, right click on the MRS Service and select `Dump to Disk > Dump REST Client SDK Files ...`.
 This will allow you to select a destination folder inside your development project the files will be placed in.

 The following files will be placed in the selected folder.